pimoroni/phat-beat/sphinx/index.rst

 Show
 ----

-None of your pixels will appear on Blinkt! until you :python:`show()` them.
+None of your pixels will appear until you :python:`show()` them.
 This method writes all the pixel data out to your device.

 .. automodule:: phatbeat